zhmcclient/zhmccli/docs/cli.rst

                                       environment variable).
       -p, --password TEXT             Password for the HMC (Default: ZHMC_PASSWORD environment variable).
+      -n, --no-verify                 Do not verify the HMC certificate.
+(Default:
+                                      ZHMC_NO_VERIFY environment variable, or
+                                      verify the HMC certificate).
+      -c, --ca-certs TEXT             Path name of certificate file or directory with CA certificates to be used for verifying the HMC certificate.
+(Default:
+                                      Path name in ZHMC_CA_CERTS environment
+                                      variable, or path name in REQUESTS_CA_BUNDLE
+                                      environment variable, or path name in
+                                      CURL_CA_BUNDLE environment variable, or the
+                                      'certifi' Python package which provides the
+                                      Mozilla CA Certificate List).
       -o, --output-format [[table|plain|simple|psql|rst|mediawiki|html|latex|
                           json]]
                                       Output format (Default: table).